alex-courtis/xlayoutdisplay/README.md

 ## TODO

 Hotplug event detection... my udev event hacks are too unreliable and shameworthy right now.
 Maybe a systemd user service?

+Mirror: Use the highest available resolution across all ouputs, scaling the others below their maximum.